Regional Service Centre

 - enhancing inclusive and sustainable growth,

 - widening political participation and giving everyone a voice, and

 - developing responsive institutions which deliver desired services and promote inclusive processes of state-society dialogue.

-The work builds on UNDP’s expertise in development thinking and practice, and decades of experience working at country level and globally.
+The work builds on UNDP’s expertise in development thinking and practice and decades of experience working at the country and global level.